|Hot Spring BLM sign. (Julianne G. Crane)|

 Costs: LTVA permits are required from Sept.
 15- April 15.
 (There are two types of permits: long term and short visit.
 The long term permit is $180 for the entire season.
 A short visit permit is $40 for 14 consecutive days from date of purchase.
 Both permits are good at all LTVAs, and permit holders can move from one LTVA to another without additional fees.
 Permits can be purchased at any BLM field office including: Yuma: 938.317-3200.)

-Photos: Hot Spring LTVA sign; Jimmy Smith of Spokane, Wash., soaking in the hot pool (105-degrees) at BLM Hot Spring near Holtville, Calif.
-(Julianne Crane)
+Photos: Hot Spring LTVA sign; Bottom: RVer Jimmy Smith soaking in the hot pool (105-degrees) at BLM Hot Spring near Holtville, Calif.
+(Julianne G. Crane)